Building a Photography Portfolio: A Full Guide (All You Need to Know)

 Creating on a platform such as your own website, is usually a better option because you’ll have more control and your portfolio will be fully accessible to anyone on the internet.

-I’ve mentioned the free GetResponse website builder earlier, where you can easily design your website using a drag-and-drop website builder and connect your custom domain name.
+I’ve mentioned the GetResponse website builder earlier, where you can easily design your website using a drag-and-drop website builder and connect your custom domain name.

 Watch this short video to see the builder in action: